-(b) Under the street method a dollar amount shall be determined by computing the total amount of interest payable over the life of the series to stated maturity dates or earlier mandatory call dates and subtracting therefrom the amount of any premium paid above the aggregate principal amount of the bonds or notes, or adding thereto the amount of any discount lawfully allowed in the sale.

-- (c) Under the present worth method there shall be ascertained the semiannual rate, compounded semiannually, necessary to discount to present worth as of the date of the bonds or notes the amounts payable on each interest payment date and on each stated maturity or earlier mandatory redemption date so that the aggregate of such amounts will equal the purchase price offered therefor exclusive of interest accrued to the date of delivery.
+- (b) Under the street method a dollar amount shall be determined by computing the total amount of interest payable over the life of the series to stated maturity dates or earlier mandatory call dates and subtracting therefrom the amount of any premium paid above the aggregate principal amount of the bonds or notes, or adding thereto the amount of any discount lawfully allowed in the sale. - (c) Under the present worth method there shall be ascertained the semiannual rate, compounded semiannually, necessary to discount to present worth as of the date of the bonds or notes the amounts payable on each interest payment date and on each stated maturity or earlier mandatory redemption date so that the aggregate of such amounts will equal the purchase price offered therefor exclusive of interest accrued to the date of delivery.
 The net interest cost shall be stated in terms of an annual percentage rate and shall be that rate of interest which is twice the semiannual rate so ascertained. - (d) The net interest rate for a series sold under the present worth method shall be the rate of the net interest cost.
-For a series sold under the street method the net interest rate shall be determined by dividing the net interest cost by the product of: (i) one thousand dollars (\$1,000) multiplied by (ii) the number of bond years from the date of the bonds or notes to the stated maturity or earlier mandatory call dates.
-A bond year shall be one full year that one thousand dollars (\$1,000) of principal amount shall be outstanding and less than full years shall be fractionalized on a three hundred and sixty-five-day year basis. - Section 710.
-Combining for Purposes of Financing or Sale.-(a) Any local government unit financing two or more projects by revenue or guaranteed revenue bonds or notes may, by ordinance, combine one or more projects for financing purposes prior to the incurring of debt with respect to the last authorized project.
-Such combining shall be effective upon the effective date of the ordinance enacting such combination; but no project designed and limited to serving the citizens of one separate and distinct area of a local government unit shall be combined with a project designed and limited to rendering a different service to the citizens of another separate and distinct area of such local government unit. - (b) A local government unit may by ordinance combine any two or more series of general obligation bonds for purposes of sale.
-If the projects being financed by such general obligation bonds have different useful lives, it shall be sufficient for the purposes of section 602 if an aggregate principal amount of bonds equal to the separate cost of each project having a shorter useful life shall have been stated to mature prior to the end of each such useful life, and the balance prior to the end of the longest useful life.
-The combined series may be stated to mature, otherwise, in conformity with the provisions of section 602.
+For a series sold under the street method the net interest rate shall be determined by dividing the net interest cost by the product of: (i) [one thousand dollars] \$1,000 multiplied by (ii) the number of bond years from the date of the bonds or notes to the stated maturity or earlier mandatory call dates.
+A bond year shall be one full year that [one thousand dollars] \$1,000 of principal amount shall be outstanding and less than full years shall be fractionalized on a [three hundred and sixty-five-day] three hundred and sixty-day year basis.